© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pinchbeck engine is a scheduled monument protected by Historic England under reference 1004966.
 View the official record →

-Pinchbeck Engine is a beam engine house dating from the early 19th century, located in Pinchbeck in south Lincolnshire.
+Pinchbeck Engine is a beam engine house of the 19th century located in Lincolnshire, constructed as part of the drainage infrastructure that managed water levels across the Fenland landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004966.

 Pinchbeck engine is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004966.